aaronbloomfield/pdr/labs/lab09-64bit/index.md

 You should be able to explain and write recursive functions for the final exam, so make sure that you understand how to implement the pre-lab program.
 Speak to a TA if you have any questions.

 The general activity of this in-lab will be to write small snippets of C++ code, compile them so that you can look at the generated assembly code, then make modifications and recompile as needed in order to deduce the representation of a number of C++ constructs, listed below.
-Remember that we are compiling using g++ (`g++ -S -masm=intel -m32`), and not clang++.
+Remember that we are compiling using `clang++ -S -m64 -mllvm --x86-asm-syntax=intel`.

 For the in-lab, you will need to work on one of the items in the list below -- note that this is a different list than the previous lab.
 You will do a second topic for the post-lab.
 You should be prepared to explain the appropriate items from the list to the TA.